Whatsapp Icon

 • No Smoking: Smoking is a significant risk factor for developing AML.
 Quitting smoking can not only improve your overall health but also significantly reduce your risk of many types of cancer, including AML.

 • Limited Radiation Exposure: Exposure to high levels of radiation is a known risk factor for AML.
-Although it's not always possible to avoid radiation (for example, for medical treatments), limiting unnecessary exposure to radiation can help reduce your risk.
+Although it's not always possible to avoid radiation (for example, for medical treatments), limiting unnecessary radiation exposure can help reduce your risk.

 • Maintain a Healthy Lifestyle: While there's no direct link between lifestyle and AML, maintaining a healthy weight, eating a balanced diet, and engaging in regular physical activity can strengthen your immune system and overall health, which may help reduce the risk of developing various types of cancers.